iWinston/typeorm-plus/README.md

     synchronize: true,
     logging: false
 }).then(connection => {
-    // Here you can start to work with your entities }).catch(error => console.log(error));
+    // here you can start to work with your entities }).catch(error => console.log(error));
 ```